seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 # Giving back to Gephi - to make sure it thrives in the years to come

-I was contacted today by a company representative: they make very good use of Gephi in their activities.
-**How can they develop collaborations with Gephi and help Gephi develop - he was asking?**

-This blog post is my opinion on this matter.
+I was contacted today by a company representative: they make very good use of Gephi in their activities. **How can they develop collaborations with Gephi and help support Gephi - he was asking?** This blog post is my opinion on this matter.

 I am not steering Gephi, so please do not take the following as anything "official" nor definitive on the topic.
 Please check the recent posts on [the Gephi blog](https://gephi.wordpress.com/) by [Mathieu Jacomy](https://twitter.com/jacomyma) and [Mathieu Bastian](https://www.linkedin.com/in/mathieubastian) to get the latest views from the core Gephi team.